 For a long time, I was extremely happy and it was great to be comfortable and feel safe financially.
 However, in my mid-thirties I began to want more.
 Not in a relationship or material things, but in meaningful experiences.
 While I am grateful for the career I had, it started to become ‘the same old, same old.
 I felt like I was running on the treadmill of life and not really adding to my experiences.
 The only time I felt this way was when I was visiting other countries, experiencing the culture, marveling at the architecture, and being adventurous, doing things that really exhilarated me.

 Like most people, I would return home from a holiday and pine for the next one.
 I never really considered combining the two, being abroad and working.
 I remember speaking with a colleague who told me about a friend she had who went to Japan, completed a TEFL course and never came back.

 Life is too short

 I didn’t really think much about it, until a few years later after the sudden passing of my mum.
-When she passed away it made me really realize how short and precious life is and that we should do what makes us happy and not make excuses as to why we can’t or haven’t done it.
+When she passed away it made me really realize how short and precious life is.
+Also that we should do what makes us happy and not make excuses as to why we can’t or haven’t done it.
 Fear was holding me back; fear of the uncertainty and fear of losing the security blanket I had created.